ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 ```
 {: codeblock}

-- **--name** The DNS hostname to associate with your load balancer.
+- **--name**: The DNS hostname to associate with your load balancer.
-- **--fallback-pool** The pool ID to use when all other pools are detected as unhealthy.
+- **--fallback-pool**: The pool ID to use when all other pools are detected as unhealthy.
-- **--default-pools** A list of pool IDs ordered by their failover priority.
+- **--default-pools**: A list of pool IDs ordered by their failover priority.
-- **--description** The descriptive text of the load balancer.
+- **--description**: The descriptive text of the load balancer.
-- **--ttl** Time to live (TTL) of the DNS entry for the IP address returned by this load balancer.
+- **--ttl**: Time to live (TTL) of the DNS entry for the IP address returned by this load balancer.
-- **--az-pools** A mapping of region and country codes to a list of pool IDs (ordered by their failover priority) for the region.
+- **--az-pools**: A mapping of region and country codes to a list of pool IDs (ordered by their failover priority) for the region.
-- **--enabled** Whether the load balancer pool is enabled.
+- **--enabled**: Whether the load balancer pool is enabled.
 Valid values: `true`, `false`.
 - **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `dns instance-target INSTANCE` is used.
 - **--output**: Specify output format.
 Currently, **json** is the only supported format.